mikeferguson/buildbot-ros/README.md

  * The order of dependencies between packages (and between repositories) must be specified in the build configuration.
 In the future this should be read from a rosdistro file and automatically generated, as done on the ROS buildfarm.
- * Buildtest jobs only work on git repositories.
+ * Testbuild jobs only work on git repositories.

 ##Setup for Buildbot Master
 Install prerequisites: